JerryZhenTing/falldetector/README.md

 Python 3
 Oringinally built/tested on TF/Pycharm

-Default testing clip included in the package, adjust parameters in main file to test different clips
+Default testing clip included in the package, adjust parameters in main file to test different clips or image

 Using Tiny-YOLO oneclass to detect each person in the frame and use [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) to get skeleton-pose and then use